inferno-framework/inferno-framework.github.io/docs/index.md

 ## Introduction to Inferno
-Inferno is an application framework for creating, executing, and sharing conformance test for FHIR APIs.
+Inferno is an application framework for creating, executing, and sharing conformance tests for FHIR APIs.
 Inferno tests are packaged within portable test applications called <a href="concepts.html#inferno-test-kit">Inferno Test Kits</a>.
 Test Kits are tailored to test specific FHIR-enabled data exchange use cases, typically described within one or more [FHIR Implementation